abhivemp/map-search-UI/docs/README.md

-# cab-srhub-group-10
+# CAB SRHUB Group 10

 cab-srhub-group-10 created by GitHub Classroom

-This is where we keep all our documents and stuff. -YD
+This folder contains all the documents relevant to the SRHub joint project.